 Rice and beans, beans and rice were the staples.
 Mau ate beans and rice (gallo pinto) for breakfast, lunch and dinner.
 With fresh fish and chicken, it was excellent carbohydrate for the days’ riding.
 Breakfast each day was fruit – unbelievably sweet juicy pineapple, bananas, watermelon, papaya – and eggs.
 Plus delicious fresh fruit juices such as cas (guava).
 My favourite discovery were the sweet shortbread-like cajeta biscuits.
 Yum.

 Our most adventurous mountain bike trip ever

 It’s the most adventurous cycling trip we’ve ever been on and we loved the diversity of the terrain.
 On our final day as we wound our way down a rocky mountain track, we could see our destination in the distance, the Pacific coast tantalisingly close.
+Our wrists ached from keeping the breaks on constantly as we bumped our way along the bone-jarring trail.
 With sweat streaming down our faces, bright red from the exertion, we dreamed of dunking ourselves in the ocean.

 Our trip ended in the beautiful seaside town of Manuel Antonio, the perfect place to wind down, and plonk ourselves on the beach for a well-deserved pina colada happy hour.